Skip to content

 • adult ESL and Language Instruction for Newcomers to Canada (LINC) classes in the GTHA School Board and community agencies

-• global practicum at partner institutions
+• global field experience at partner institutions

 • Humber’s English for Academic Purposes program